autonome/metafluff/posts/2017/03/28/fossasia2017/index.md

 <script src="//unpkg.com/twitter-inline-oembed@0.0.1/oembed.js?tweet=https://twitter.com/dietrich/status/842638503473233921"></script>

-Mozilla didn't sponsor this year, but myself and some of our Tech Speakers had talks accepted, so joined.
-We had seven people from six countries, speaking about VR, WebAssembly, Web-RTC, security, IoT, AR and more.
+Mozilla didn't directly sponsor this year, but instead sent some of our Tech Speakers who had talks accepted and myself.
+We were seven people from six countries, speaking about VR, WebAssembly, Web-RTC, security, IoT, AR and more.
 Big thanks to Bob Reyes, Diky Arga Anggara, Noritada Shimizu, Santosh Viswanatham, Shah Mijanur Rahman and Trishul Goel for speaking at the conference and putting in a bunch of hours at our table every day.

 <script src="//unpkg.com/twitter-inline-oembed@0.0.1/oembed.js?tweet=https://twitter.com/dietrich/status/843647232393924609"></script>